kata-containers/kata-containers/tools/packaging/kata-deploy/README.md

 This DaemonSet installs the necessary Kata binaries, configuration files, and virtual machine artifacts on the node.
-Once installed, the DaemonSet adds a node label `katacontainers.io/kata-runtime=true` and reconfigures either CRI-O or containerd to register three `runtimeClasses`: `kata-clh` (for Cloud Hypervisor isolation), `kata-qemu` (for QEMU isolation), and `kata-fc` (for Firecracker isolation).
+Once installed, the DaemonSet adds a node label `katacontainers.io/kata-runtime=true` and reconfigures either CRI-O or containerd to register three `runtimeClasses`: `kata-clh` (for Cloud Hypervisor isolation), `kata-qemu` (for QEMU isolation), `kata-fc` (for Firecracker isolation) and `kata-stratovirt` (for StratoVirt isolation).
 As a final step the DaemonSet restarts either CRI-O or containerd.
 Upon deletion, the DaemonSet removes the Kata binaries and VM artifacts and updates the node label to `katacontainers.io/kata-runtime=cleanup`.

 #### Kata cleanup